thewheat/covidbn-resources/Readme.md

 - Pfizer-BioNTech vaccine will be used for vaccination of adolescents aged 12 to 17 years (Source: [MoH Press Release 18 October 2021](http://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1070))
 - Those who have not been vaccinated with the COVID-19 vaccine due to the unavailability of the BruHealth application, these individuals are advised to immediately proceed to get the COVID-19 vaccine injection at vaccination centres via walk-in.
 However, they are required to return to their respective homes as soon as they have been vaccinated.
 The vaccination card can be shown to enforcement officers as vaccination verification, if required.
 (Source: [MoH Press Release 4th November 2021](http://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1088))

+**Update on Third Dose of Vaccine** (Source: [MoH Press Release 13th December 2021](http://www.moh.gov.bn/Lists/Latest news/NewDispForm.aspx?ID=1129))

+- Commencing this Friday, 17 December 2021, the third dose will start to be given to individuals aged 18 years and above, and have completed two doses of vaccination provided a period of 3 months has elapsed since the second dose was received, regardless of the type of vaccine that has been received
+- The change in this time period is following the assessment of the Vaccination Technical Committee which found that two doses of the COVID-19 vaccination may not provide adequate protection to the Omicron variant and a third dose should be given at least three months after the second dose was received in order to increase the vaccination protection against the threat of the variant.
+ - The administration of this third dose is on a walk-in basis at any vaccination centres.
+Meanwhile, for those wishing to book a third dose via the BruHealth app, bookings will be open at the end of December 2021.
+Members of the public are encouraged to get the third dose of the COVID-19 vaccine to ensure maximum protection can be obtained.

+* * *

+**Notice about non fully vaccinated Government employees and staff** (Source: [MoH Press Release 10th December 2021](http://www.moh.gov.bn/Lists/Latest news/NewDispForm.aspx?ID=1126))
+- Government employees and staff who have not completed the COVID-19 vaccine injection and are allowed to work at the office are required to undergo ART testing every two days
+- For Government employees who choose not to get the COVID-19 vaccination, they must bear the cost of the ART test themselves.
+A certified ART test can be obtained from an ART Certification Centre approved by the Ministry of Health where the validity period of the certificate is for two days
+- The approved ART Certification Centres will display the Art Certification Centre Logo sticker to make it easier for the public to identify the centres.
+- Disciplinary action will be taken against any Government employees and staff who are not vaccinated and refuse to perform ART testing as directed.

+* * *

+**Delayed Administration of the Vaccine** (Source: [MoH Press Release 6th December 2021](http://www.moh.gov.bn/Lists/Latest news/NewDispForm.aspx?ID=1122))
+- There are some situations where the administration of the vaccine has to be delayed
+- One such situation is that of former COVID-19 patients who have received regeneron while in treatment at the National Isolation Centre where they will only be able to receive the COVID-19 vaccine injections after 90 days of completing the treatment.
+In this regard, any former patients who are still within 90 days after completing the regeneron treatment and have not been able to receive the COVID-19 vaccine injection are advised to contact the National Isolation Centre during office hours for their Regeneron Treatment Card.
+The issuance of these cards is to provide confirmation that they are temporarily exempted from the COVID-19 vaccination and these cardholders are allowed to enter premises provided that they comply with the other SOPs
+- The cooperation of the public, especially heads of Government departments and owners or managers of premises are expected to allow Regeneron Treatment Cardholders to enter their respective premises once they have complied with the other SOPs.
+They are also exempted from performing the SARS-CoV-2 test either RT-PCR or Antigen Rapid Test within the 90-day period.

 * * *

 **Commencing 29th November 2021: Blood Tests for 3,000 individuals who have received two-doses** (Source: [MoH Press Release 27th November 2021](http://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1112))